Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

 Customers love personalized loyalty programs.
 So much so that, according to the Synchrony Financial poll, 80% of American adults are enrolled in some type of loyalty program.

-A well-thought-out, hyper-personalized QR Code based loyalty program can increase customer retention, keep KPIs in check, and generate a positive ROI.
+A well-thought-out, hyper-personalized QR Code based loyalty program can increase customer retention, boost KPIs, and generate a positive ROI.

 Why are QR Codes for loyalty programs essential?